tomdu3/cs50-hangman/README.md

 - `project.py`: Contains the main game logic and functions.
 - `words.txt`: A text file containing possible words to guess.
 - `hangman.txt`: A text file containing the ASCII art for the hangman stages.
+- `lose.txt`: A text file containing the ASCII art for the game over - lose.
+- `win.txt`: A text file containing the ASCII art for the game over - win.
 - `test_project.py`: Contains tests for key functions of the game, executable with pytest.